 The visa waiver allows a citizen of any of these countries to enter as a non-immigrant for up to 90 days.
 Upon the expiration of this period, the alien must depart the United States.

 Generally, a person on a visa waiver may not change or extend his status; nor can he or she adjust status to a lawful permanent resident in the U.S. One exception applies where a visitor enters into a bona fide marriage with a U.S. citizen.
 If this happens, then the visitor may apply for adjustment of status (assuming that there are no grounds of inadmissibility barring adjustment of status).
 Emergency is another exception that allows the visa waiver period to be extended.

 Before applying for adjustment of status or for any questions about visa waivers, one should consult an experienced immigration attorney.

 Contact our US Immigration Attorneys

 If you wish to apply for a United States visa waiver contact a visa waiver program immigration attorney from NeJame Law in Orlando, Florida.
 A visa waiver immigration lawyer from our Firm is knowledgeable and available to assist with all your immigration needs.
-Call us today at 407-245-1232.
-You may also fill out our online form or send us an e-mail at Immigration@NeJameLaw.com.
+Call us today at 407-500-0000.
+You may also fill out the online form provided on this page or send us an e-mail at Immigration@NeJameLaw.com.